Awemick/Afya-Tracker---Ai-PLP-Final-Project/README.md

 ```
 Requires Android Studio or Xcode for device simulation.

+## Ethical & Sustainability Checks

+- **Bias Mitigation**: Training data is audited for fairness; the model is tested across diverse CTG datasets to minimize bias in predictions.
+- **Environmental Impact**: Models are optimized for lightweight inference to reduce energy consumption, suitable for deployment in low-resource settings.
+- **Scalability**: Designed for offline use and multilingual support, ensuring accessibility in underserved areas.

 ## Contributing

 This is a healthcare AI project.
 Please ensure all contributions follow medical data privacy and ethical guidelines.

+## Learner Tips

+- Start Small: Focus on core features like fetal health prediction before expanding to full apps.
+- Use Open Tools: Leverage Google Colab for model training and GitHub for collaboration.
+- Iterate: Test models frequently and incorporate feedback for improvements.
+- Collaborate: Partner with healthcare NGOs for real-world validation and impact.

+## Example SDG-AI Pairings

+- SDG 3 (Health): Fetal health monitoring (this project).
+- SDG 4 (Education): AI chatbots for medical training.
+- SDG 7 (Clean Energy): ML for optimizing healthcare facility energy use.

+## Reflection Questions

+- How does this solution align with SDG 3 targets for maternal and child health?
+- What ethical risks (e.g., data privacy) arise, and how are they addressed?
+- How do software engineering practices like testing ensure long-term sustainability?